QUMIA/notebooks/README.md

 # notebooks
-This repository contains notebooks related to the QUIMIA project.
+This repository contains notebooks related to the QUMIA project.

 To run these notebooks you will need to build appropriate environments.
 We have therefore left a few environments around.